Ria424/developers-animatesdk-docs/CompilerErrors_object/CompilerErrors1.md

 #### Description

-Method; saves the contents of the Compiler Errors panel to a local text file.
+Method; Saves the contents of the Compiler Errors panel to a local text file.

 #### Example